LinaSaii/DICP_V0.0/README.md

 ## Contact & support

 For issues and contributions, please open GitHub Issues or Pull Requests in this repository.
-For urgent support, contact the maintainer (add email above).
+For urgent support, contact the maintainer .

 ---

-## Frequently requested additions (suggested next steps)
-- Add a small demo recording and embed thumbnail (assets/demo_thumb.png) linking to an unlisted YouTube demo.
-- Add a LICENSE file with a chosen open-source license.
-- Replace placeholder values and fix any incorrect links (e.g., the clone URL in the previous draft).